Chicken Stew with Butternut Squash

 Extra Tips for Making Chicken Stew

-- Use high-smoke point oil such as canola or grapeseed for cooking the chicken.
+- Use the right oil.
+Use high-smoke oil such as avocado oil for cooking the chicken.

-- You can definitely use chicken breast in place of chicken thighs, however, you will lose some of the flavors.
+- Do not substitute chicken thighs.
+You can definitely use chicken breast in place of chicken thighs, however, you will lose some of the flavor.
 Chicken thighs have more fat, therefore, resulting in more flavor, especially when sautéed at high heat.

-- To save on prep time, purchase pre-chopped butternut squash.
+- Save on prep time.
+To save on prep time, purchase pre-chopped butternut squash.
 It’s already washed, peeled, and chopped for you.

-- You can use sweetened, low sugar, or unsweetened apple juice.
+- Apple juice.
+You can use sweetened, low-sugar, or unsweetened apple juice.

 Hearty chicken stew with butternut squash, tender baby potatoes, and fall apart chicken.
 This one-pot meal is nutritious, family friendly, and easy to make!

-- 2 Tbsp. canola or grapeseed oil (or any other high-smoke point oil)
+- 2 Tbsp. avocado oil or other high-smoke point oil

 - 2 Tbsp. all-purpose flour